mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 The perf report can be navigated interactively in the command line (or it can also be non-interactive using --stdio flag), and it basically shows how much CPU is being consumed in each function in a break-down tree.

-Following is an example output I captured from an OpenvSwitch process that was consuming 100% CPU in an OpenStack networker node.
+Following is an example output I captured from an OpenvSwitch process that was consuming 100% CPU in an OpenStack networker node. ps command was showing the following output.

+{% highlight shell %}
+ PID USER      PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND 1512 root      10 -10 4352840 793864  12008 R  1101  0.3  15810:26 ovs-vswitchd
+{% endhighlight %}

+And the perf report follows.

 {% highlight shell %}
 -   96.77%     0.00%  ovs-vswitchd    [kernel.kallsyms]   [k] system_call_fastpath
    - system_call_fastpath